-We are looking to recruit graduates to begin training in primary and secondary schools across Staffordshire, Stoke-on-Trent and Derbyshire.
-We work closely in partnership with Derby University, Birmingham City University and Manchester Metropolitan University and the Keele and North Staffordshire Primary SCITT to develop our School Direct and School Direct (Salaried) routes into teaching.
+We are looking to recruit graduates to begin training in primary and secondary schools across Staffordshire and Stoke-on-Trent.
+We work closely in partnership with Derby University and Keele and North Staffordshire Teacher Education to develop our School Direct routes into teaching.

 - the majority of the school year based in one main host school from our alliance, with expert support from current outstanding teachers;

-- a second school placement in q school differing in context to your main host school;
+- a second school placement in a school differing in context to your main host school;

 - at least 60 training days in total, with sessions taught by school colleagues and university tutors;